remirror/remirror/docs/getting-started/create-manager.md

 :::note

 HTML is a great format for demo code because it's compact and easy to read.
 It's less ideal for real applications because HTML can't capture all the nuances of the editor content.
-This means that you might loose data when persisting Remirror content to HTML.
+This means that you might lose data when persisting Remirror content to HTML.

 Hence, you want to persist Remirror's native JSON format, and load this in your editor: